sagemathinc/http-proxy-3/README.md

 - **ca**: Optionally override the trusted CA certificates.
 This is passed to https.request.

-- **undici**: Enable undici for HTTP/2 support.
+- **fetch**: Enable fetch API for HTTP/2 support.
 Set to `true` for defaults, or provide custom configuration:
-  - `agentOptions`: Configuration for undici Agent (see [undici Agent.Options](https://github.com/nodejs/undici/blob/main/docs/api/Agent.md))
-  - `requestOptions`: Configuration for undici requests (see [undici Dispatcher.RequestOptions](https://github.com/nodejs/undici/blob/main/docs/api/Dispatcher.md#dispatcherrequestoptions))
+  - `dispatcher`: Custom fetch dispatcher (e.g., undici Agent with `allowH2: true` for HTTP/2)
+  - `requestOptions`: Additional fetch request options
-  - `onBeforeRequest`: Async callback called before making the undici request
+  - `onBeforeRequest`: Async callback called before making the fetch request
-  - `onAfterResponse`: Async callback called after receiving the undici response
+  - `onAfterResponse`: Async callback called after receiving the fetch response
+  - `customFetch`: Custom fetch implementation to use instead of the global fetch

 **NOTE:**
 `options.ws` and `options.ssl` are optional.